caktus/ansible-role-k8s-hosting-services/README.rst

 An Ansible role to allow Caktus Kubernetes projects to take advantage of common Caktus-provided services.
 These include:

-* backing up the Postgres database to the proper Caktus Hosting Services AWS S3 bucket.
+* backing up the Postgres database to the backup AWS S3 bucket.
+* backing up the environment S3 bucket to the backup AWS S3 bucket.
 * More coming soon!
 (Papertrail, NewRelic infra, etc)

 License